Customize the G Suite Dashboard for users

 Not included in Dashboard

 - G Suite Marketplace add-ons and your internal AppMaker apps and add-ons aren't included in Dashboard.
-Users can continue to open apps from G Suite Marketplace and add-ons from the app (for example, an add-on in Drive).
+Users can continue to open an add-on from the app (for example, an add-on in Drive).

 - Google Ads, Google My Business, Google AdSense, and the Admin console aren't included in Dashboard.